• Skip to primary navigation

 • Support systems.

-While you are answering these questions, sketch the answers on a piece of paper, or use tools like a Scapple (image below).
+While answering these questions, sketch the answers on a piece of paper or use tools like a Scapple (image below).

 5 Important Business Systems

-The next thing you will need to do is to write on the sketch all processes that you have identified through the answers to the questions.
-When you finish this your sketch will look something like this.
+The next thing you will need to do is write on the sketch all processes you have identified through the answers to the questions.
+When you finish this, your sketch will look something like this.

 5 Important Business Systems With Processes

-After you have your sketch with most important systems and processes, you can continue with the analysis of the processes.
+After you have your sketch with the most critical systems and processes, you can continue with the analysis of the processes.
 It is time for the next series of questions you will need to answer:

 • In which processes the results are continuously disappointing?

-• In which processes you are spending too much time to make things right?
+• Or, in which processes you are spending too much time to make things right?

 • In which processes, mistakes are being made regularly?